kpochodaj/cdsw_churn/README.md

 report from Cloudera Fast Forward Labs](https://clients.fastforwardlabs.com/ff06/report).

 ### Setup
+Add new profile with more resources.
+Go to Admin Panel (leave project first).
+In Engines tab add new Engine profile with 2 CPUs and 8GB memory - click Add button.
+Navigate back to your project (Projects menu).

 Start a Python 3 Session with at least 8GB of memory and __run the utils/setup.py code__.
 This will create the minimum setup to use existing, pretrained models.

 ### 1 Ingest Data
 Open `1_data_ingest.py` in a workbench: python3, 1 CPU, 2 GB.

 Run the file.
+Stop session.

 ### 2 Explore Data
+Create new session (Open Workbench) with Jupyter notebook selected as the editor.
-Open a jupyter notebook at open the `2_data_exploration.ipynb` file.
+In jupyter notebook open the `2_data_exploration.ipynb` and run it (Cell/Run All)

 ### 3 Train Model using Experiments
-The goal of the task is to compare performance of two algorhythms and select the model with better precision.
+The goal of the task is to compare performance of two algorhithms and select the model with better precision.

-First open 3_train_model_job.py from Files menu.Can you identify parts of code that mark parameters and output to be captured within experiment?
+First open 3_train_model_args.py from Files menu.
+Can you identify parts of code that mark parameters and output to be captured within experiment?

 Run new experiment from Experiment menu.

-Select 3_train_model_job.py for script.
+Select 3_train_model_args.py for script.

-The code accepts two arguments - algorhythm and dataset.
+The code accepts two arguments - algorhithm and dataset.

 In first experiment use the following: linear telco

 Select Python 3 as an Engine Kernel and 1vCPU / 2 GB Memory as Engine Profile.

 Run experiment.

 While the experiment is being executet click on Run ID to analyse the progress.